The homepage of the Univ. of Virginia’s Division Of Perceptual Studies quotes Thomas Jefferson:

 There’s a rough pattern to these reincarnation stories.
 A child– usually between two and four years of age — begins to claim that he/she is actually so-and-so, now deceased.
 Parents resist said claims.
 Eventually, contact with so-and-so’s family is made.
 Dénouement follows.
 At some point, ranging from 3 weeks to twenty years, Stevenson shows up with his tape recorder and interpreter.
 He interviews the families, cross-checks claims, classifies events into a typology, and then re-conducts the interviews with a second translator.
 The book describes twenty representative cases.
 His conclusion:

 In short, there are events suggestive of reincarnation.
-I think he’s mistaken.
-But whatever one may think of his extraordinary conclusion, the book will induce respect.
+Whatever one might think of his extraordinary conclusion, the book will induce respect.
 His case reports are painfully detailed, monumentally tedious and reassuringly detached.
 It’s shoe-leather research rather than arm-chair research.
 It’s Masters and Johnson sans lubrication.
 The book is a lovely testament to what empiricism is all about.

 Assuming the evidence is not manufactured out of whole cloth (in which case the book ranks with great literature), there’s a neat little puzzle to be explained.
 Some of the cases are rather disquieting, especially the cases of Pramod and Swarnalata.
 Stevenson’s methodology is not that of the doctor or the physicist but that of the detective.